sfrommer/ScreepsStarterVisualStudioCode/README.md

 ---

 ### How to write Scripts and deploy with Gulp
-Place all your game scripts in "scripts" folder (Existing Scripts are from the Tutorial).
+Place all your game scripts in the "scripts" folder (Already existing Scripts are from the Tutorial).
-All .js files are copied to your Screeps Folders (PATH you had set up in gulpfile.js) with the following commands:
+All .js files are copied to your Screeps Folders (PATH you had set up in gulpfile.js) each time you use the following commands:

  ```
  gulp deploy_1